austinbrodeur/confessions/README.md

 # Confessions

 Here, you are able to share confessions and view the confessions of others.
 Based on various darkweb confession pages.
-You are able to submit one confession per month (tied to cookies, so you can submit as often as you want so long as you're willing to generate more cookies).
+You must make one confession per session in order to view others' confessions.